Yoni-Yaffe/count-the-notes/README.md

 **ISMIR 2025 paper codebase**

-A framework for training automatic music transcription models using only unordered note count histograms — no aligned or ordered labels required.Official implementation of the ISMIR 2025 paper.
+CountEM is a training framework for automatic music transcription (AMT) that relies only on unordered note count histograms, eliminating the need for aligned or ordered labels.
+This repository provides the official implementation of our ISMIR 2025 paper:
+“Count the Notes: Histogram‑Based Supervision for Automatic Music Transcription.”

 ### Transcription Examples
 See the [project page](https://yoni-yaffe.github.io/count-the-notes/) for video demos and transcription results produced by CountEM.

+## Features

+- Train AMT models using weak, alignment-free supervision
+- Leverages only histogram-level supervision (note counts)
+- Built on top of **Onsets & Frames** and **Unaligned Supervision** codebases
+- Comes with pre-trained models and scripts for training, inference, and data conversion

 ### Implementation
 The implementation is based on the following projects: